The Illusion of Duality: Embracing the Full Spectrum of Humanity

 The Reality: We Are All Shades of Everything

 In truth, human beings do not fit neatly into the categories of good or evil.
 We are not just one thing or another; we are a blend of countless traits, experiences, and motivations.
 Each of us carries within us the capacity for kindness and cruelty, generosity and selfishness, love and hatred.
+We can be both strong and weak, aware and unaware, soft and hard, oscillating between, sometimes one sometimes the other.
+We are not absolutes, we are humans.
+We are here to experience the diversity and broad range of emotions and experiences in life.
 Our actions are often influenced by circumstances, emotions, and contexts that are far more complex than a simple moral binary can capture.

 Consider the countless stories of people who have done both terrible and wonderful things in their lives.
 A person may be revered for their acts of bravery and kindness, yet still have flaws and have made mistakes that caused harm to others.
 Conversely, those who have committed crimes or hurt others often have stories of suffering, trauma, and desperation that shaped their choices.
+Such people that have become so disconnected from themselves, heart and soul, that they are enabled to committed heinous crimes.
+This is not to excuse such behaviour but rather that through understanding and compassion, we can begin to shift such easier than through rejection and disdain.
 These contradictions highlight the spectrum of human behavior, showing us that no one is entirely good or entirely evil.

 The Harm of Binary Thinking